ronmamo/nodevops/README.md

 # NoDevops

+_A different take on Continious integration and deployment_

-**Encapsulate all of your projects' CI/CD needs into a portable ad-hoc Docker agent**
+**Encapsulate all of your projects' CI/CD needs into a portable ad-hoc Docker agent.**

 Execute build/push/deploy and other CI/CD commands using simple one-liners.

-Can works for any build tool and any deployment tool.
+Can work for any build tool and any deployment tool.
 Includes all relevant environment variables and CLI tools.

 - Commands: build, push, deploy, cicd, pipeline, promote, ...
 - CLIs: hub (github), kubectl, helm, slack, maven, go, dotnet, jira, aws, azure, jfrog, ...